bcrist/16717a/redux/readme.md

 * Layer 9: ground
 * Layer 10 (bottom): components, signals

 The most important goal here is to ensure that all signal layers are adjacent to ground plane layers.
 No two signal layers are adjacent to each other, and all stripline layers have ground on both sides, not just one.
 Additionally, since the board is quite large, the ground and power layers are symetrical to avoid any twist/bend from copper imbalance.
-The inner lower layers (layer 5 and 6), rather than having having one +5V and one +3.3V layer, are routed with mostly identical planes covering only areas that need 5V and +3.3V separately, to avoid coupling noise from one rail to the other.
+The inner power layers (layer 5 and 6), rather than having having one +5V and one +3.3V layer, are routed with mostly identical planes covering only areas that need 5V and +3.3V separately, to avoid coupling noise from one rail to the other.

 ## JLCPCB Notes